kelsa-pi/unodit/README.md

 - **Convert a `.xdl` file written with Basic Dialog Editor into a PyUNO (Python):**

     `unodit` create file `MyAppName_UI.py` with actual python code.
 It defines a class called `MyAppName_UI` with dialog and dialog controls properties.
-Each button in your dialog is connected with action listener.
-All changes made in this file will be overwritten if the file is generated again!
+Each button in your dialog is connected with action listener. **New:** window listener was added in sidebar.
+All changes made in this file will be overwritten if the file is generated again

 - **Allows you to customize code according to your needs:**

     In order to help you to add your own functionality to dialog `unodit` generates another file `MyAppName.py`.
 There is a new class `MyAppName` which extend `MyAppName_UI`.
 You can change dialog properties with eg. `self.DialogModel.Title = 'Hello world'` or control properties with eg.`self.TextField1.Text = "My New Text"`.
-Each button in your dialog is connected with action event which execute callback function `ButtonName_OnClick()`.
+Each button in your dialog is connected with action event which execute callback function `ButtonName_OnClick()`. **New:** `resizeControls` event handler has been added, which will be called when sidebar has been resized.
+This allows you to resize/reposition controls in the sidebar dialog.
     Now you can write down the code to actually do something :)

 - **Object inspection and debugging:**